fyngyrz/soyacro/README.md

 [aa_macro](http://ourtimelines.com/aamacrodoc/general.html), and until
 or unless I move that project to Python 3 \(not very likely, but someone else might undertake that\), Python 2 will remain the target here.

-Unicode is not fully supported.
-Same reason: The macro processor doesn't support Unicode, so things would generally break there if this project tried to allow for Unicode overall.
-There is a setting to select unicode, which will switch off the macro processor.
-Conversely, if you turn off unicode, you get to use macros.
-Choose wisely, grasshopper.

 Having said all that, by all means feel free to fork and go your own way with either / both projects.
 The Github repo for the macro processor is